dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 Items
 =====
 Items can be found, stolen or purchased throughout the world.
+They should have short, accurate descriptions in layman's terms.
+And silly.
+Silly as hell.
+The player should be incentivised to look for items because of their usefulness in the world.

 ## Quest items
 Quest items cannot be used by the player, but are instrumental to solving a quest, i.e. bringing an object to a person or destroying it.